-Being one of the most popular cities to visit in Spain, traveling here in winter enables you to experience the beauty of the city with a fraction of the crowds.
-Some of the best things to do in Granada for a couple of days is to explore the famous Alhambra complex (just make sure to buy tickets in advance!), wander through the historical Arab quarter of Albaicín, indulge in the unique tapas culture of Granada, and visit the Sacromonte neighborhood to see the unique cave dwellings.
+Being one of the most popular cities to visit in Spain, traveling here in winter enables you to experience the city’s beauty with a fraction of the crowds.
+Some of the best things to do in Granada for a couple of days is to explore the famous Alhambra complex (make sure to buy tickets in advance!), wander through the historical Arab quarter of Albaicín, indulge in the unique tapas culture of Granada, and visit the Sacromonte neighborhood to see the unique cave dwellings.

-Apart from the typical attractions that you can experience year-round, visiting Granada during winter also means that you can enjoy some unique experiences.
-Travelers can take a day trip to the nearby Sierra Nevada Mountain range to go skiing or enjoy other winter sports.
-There are also Christmas markets that take place annually in the city in Plaza de Bib-Rambla and around Puerta Real.
+Apart from the typical attractions, you can experience year-round, visiting Granada during winter also means enjoying some unique experiences.
+Travelers can take a day trip to the nearby Sierra Nevada Mountain range to ski or enjoy other winter sports.
+Christmas markets also occur annually in the city in Plaza de Bib-Rambla and around Puerta Real.

 If you’d like to spend a winter in Spain under the sun, then definitely head over to Seville, the stunning capital of Andalusia.
-This city is one of the sunniest places in Europe, with average temperatures ranging from 8C – 17C during the winter months!
+This city is one of Europe’s sunniest places, with average temperatures ranging from 8C – 17C during the winter months!
 This makes it the perfect place to enjoy the festive vibes without having to bear the cold.

 Don’t miss out on the most popular Christmas market in town – the Feria del Belén de Sevilla.
 You can buy all kinds of gifts for your loved ones there, and it’s also a great place to get a glimpse of the local culture and traditions.
 Make sure to also stop by the Exposición y Vento de Dulces, which takes place at the Royal Alcázar.
 There, you’ll find local convents giving out delicious homemade sweets!

 In mid-December, you can also watch a glorious Christmas concert performed by the Royal Orchestra of Seville.
-Towards the end of December, you can also see some Christmas parades organized by the Royal Postmen (Reales Carteros) which take place in the city center!
+Towards the end of December, you can also see some Christmas parades organized by the Royal Postmen (Reales Carteros), which occur in the city center!

 Cordoba is a great sunny destination to spend a couple of days in Spain in winter.
 Daytime temperatures are around 14-16 degrees celsius and fall to 4 degrees on the coldest nights.
 Moreover, the region also sees very little rainfall, while most days are bright with clear skies.